 The good news is that you can structure and manage your worries.
 It requires finance and security to share, align, and prioritize strategic objectives.
 Those objectives consider how business opportunity and risk mitigation work together – particularly when under duress – and support making informed trade-offs when necessary.
 We call this alignment of objectives Cyber Resilience.

-To be successful in this digital economy, a company must now be Cyber Resilient – integrate its Risk Mitigation, Risk Acceptance, and Risk Transfer in a way that it can take a digital hit without it impacting its material ability to deliver value.
+To be successful in this digital economy, a company must now be Cyber Resilient and integrate its risk mitigation, risk acceptance, and risk transfer so it can take a hit without impacting its ability to deliver value.
+This requires operating from a core set of principles and practices that tear down the walls of isolated objectives, leading to an integrated and economically efficient approach to managing cyber risk.

 The Practices Of Cyber Resilience

-If you want to be a cyber resilient leader, you need to embrace the principles of resilience and learn the following practices:
+If you want to be a cyber resilient leader, you need to not only embrace the principles of cyber resilience – you must develop the following practices:

 Creating a new role around Director, Cyber Resilience